cucapra/dahlia/docs/logicalmemoryaccess.md

   - $(1+2*1)*2 + (0+2*0)=6$
   - $(1+2*1)*2 + (1+2*0)=7$

 Note that the banks should be arranged with an interleaved strategy.
-Alternatively, if we unroll the [outer loop by 4]() then the memory arrangement should be block-wise.
-To read more about banking strategies [here]().
+Alternatively, if we unroll the [outer loop by 4](https://capra.cs.cornell.edu/seashell/docs/appendix.html#example-2.2) then the memory arrangement should be block-wise.
+We will discuss further about banking in the next section.
+A 3-D array example is also provid3ed in the [appendix](https://capra.cs.cornell.edu/seashell/docs/appendix.html#d-array-examples-to-visualize-multi-dimensional-access).

 Bank access with index types
 ----------------------------

+Now that we have established what a logical array access in index types would represent, we can use it to formally represent unrolling.
+However, in order to create interesting type checking rules to prevent unsafe memory accesses, we need to identify which bank/ banks each access would attempt to reach.
+This discussion would use common approaches for memory banking, namely interleaving and block-wise strategies.
+To read more about banking strategies [here](https://capra.cs.cornell.edu/seashell/docs/appendix.html#array-banking-strategies-with-2-d-example).

+We will mainly proceed with the interleaving strategy, as that would allow consecutive elements to be accessed in parallel.
+Since our index types could provide us with the logical one dimensional integer index $I_f$, we can use the same strategy as intuitively figuring out the bank.
+  - with an interleaving strategy, we can use $i_f \bmod b$
+  - with a chunking strategy, we can use $i_f / b$

 Typechecking Array Accesses
 ---------------------------

-In these document, we've been describing methods of determining the banks that array accesses make.
+We've been describing the method of determining which banks an array accesse would make.
 Now, we'd like to expand on how this might be of use in the Seashell type system.
 In general, the problem we're trying to solve is the following: restrict programs such that banks of memories can only be accessed once, to reflect the fact that in actual hardware, these memories have limited access ports.
 One way we might be able to do this is by tracking a set of banks that are available for use in accessing an array.
 When an access with a particular bank occurs, we mark the bank unreachable after that point.
 So, for any array $\text{a}$ in our typing context, associate it with some set $B$ of unconsumed banks, and when we access some bank $b \in B$, the set of banks associated with $B$ becomes $B \setminus b$.

 Now, we need a way to determine which accesses are being used and consumed when we use an index type.
 One way we could accomplish this is by generating every single index that our index types can represent, and then determine every single bank they access, using the methods we've described.
 However, we'd like to simplify this process.
 We'd like to come up with some simpler type rules that enforce memory access safety.

 ### Type Rules for One-Dimensional Access
-First, we'll make the assumption that any static component of an index type will start at $0$, that is, any static component will be some range $0 .. k$.
-This will make reasoning about the indices we're accessing a little bit easier.
+We'll make the assumption that the static component of an index type will start at $0$, that is, any static component will be some range $0 .. k$.
+This will make it easier to reason about the indices we're accessing in a real seashell example.
+However, the generality should hold to our index type definition.

+#### Type Rule 1
-**Type Rule 1.** For any one-dimensional array access into array $\text{a}$ with index type $i$, we will only consider it valid if the size of the static component of $i$ divides into the banking factor of $\text{a}$.
+For any one-dimensional array access into array $\text{a}$ with index type $i$, we will only consider it valid if the size of the static component of $i$ divides into the banking factor of $\text{a}$.

+#### Type Rule 2
-**Type Rule 2.** Allow only one legal usage of index type $i$ to access $\text{a}$, if rule (1) holds.
+Allow only one legal usage of index type $i$ to access $\text{a}$, if rule (1) holds.
 That is, if we have some access $\text{a}[i]$ in a program, then after that point in the program we cannot access $\text{a}$ again.

+It is evident from these rules, that our type checker is conservative about the design space of safe accesses.
+Our attempt through this document is to formally prove our accesses are safe, and not derive the complete design space of safe accesses.
+We hope to convince our index types are rigorous and flexible enough to attempt proofs with other type rules, which would make the type checker gradually less conservative.

-We'd now like to discuss some arguments that show our rules only allow valid array accesses.
-Consider the following example:
+We'd now like to demonstrate some proofs that show our rules only allow valid array accesses.
+Consider the following cases:

+**banked array access with unroll factor = banking factor**

+where $l > n$

-    int a[s bank(m*k)]
+    int a[l bank(k)]
     for i in 0..n unroll k
         access a[i]

-Here, $\text{i}$ has type $\text{idx}\langle 0 .. k, 0 .. \frac{n}{k}\rangle$.
+Here, $i$ has type $\text{idx}\langle 0 .. k, 0 .. \frac{n}{k}\rangle$.
 For any $d \in 0 .. \frac{n}{k}$, $\text{i}$ represents:

 $$
 \{ s + k * d ~|~ s \in 0 .. k \}
 $$

-Note that we're operating on a 1-D array, so this set already represents our "flattened indices".
-This is a special case of the $I_f$ definition we provided earlier.

-(It's special because 1-D logical and the flattened representation are equivalent?)

 We mentioned earlier that assuming an interleaved banking style, we can determine the bank an index accesses with $i \bmod b$, where $i$ is some integer and $b$ is the number of banks.
 So the banks that the set above accesses would be:

 $$
-\{ ((s \bmod mk) + (kd \bmod mk)) \bmod mk ~|~ s \in 0 .. k \}
+\{ s + k * d ~|~ s \in 0 .. k \} \bmod k
 $$

+Using the following expansion with modulus:
+$(a + b) \bmod c =  (a \bmod c + b \bmod c) \bmod c$

+$$
+\{ ((s \bmod k) + (k*d \bmod k)) \bmod k ~|~ s \in 0 .. k \}
+$$

+$$
+\{ s \bmod k ~|~ s \in 0 .. k \}
+$$

+We know the following about $s$,

+  - $s < k$

+which helps us express this set as a range:

+$$
+\{ 0 .. k \}
+$$

+This range shows us that our index type would be accessing all $k$ distinct banks by any access, and we'd never access some non-existent bank or not access an existent bank.
+Allowing accesses that follow rule (1) would guarantee this access.
+Rule(2) would disallow any further accesses, preventing banks from being accessed multiple times.

+**banked array access with unroll factor factor of banking factor**

+where $l > n$ and $m \in N$

+    int a[l bank(m*k)]
+    for i in 0..n unroll k
+        access a[i]

+Here, $i$ has type $\text{idx}\langle 0 .. k, 0 .. \frac{n}{k}\rangle$.
+For any $d \in 0 .. \frac{n}{k}$, $\text{i}$ represents:

+$$
+\{ s + k * d ~|~ s \in 0 .. k \}
+$$

+We mentioned earlier that assuming an interleaved banking style, we can determine the bank an index accesses with $i \bmod b$, where $i$ is some integer and $b$ is the number of banks.
+So the banks that the set above accesses would be:

+$$
+\{ ((s \bmod m*k) + (k*d \bmod m*k)) \bmod m*k ~|~ s \in 0 .. k \}
+$$

 We know a couple things that help us rewrite this set:

   - $s < mk$
-  - $kd \bmod mk = k (d \bmod m)$ [proof](https://imgur.com/a/9cEQHGr)
+  - $kd \bmod mk = k (d \bmod m)$ [proof](https://capra.cs.cornell.edu/seashell/docs/appendix.html#modulus-proof) [image](https://imgur.com/a/9cEQHGr)

 So then, we have: